 With Anthos attached clusters, the Kubernetes distribution is offered through another cloud provider.
 In this deployment option, Anthos does not manage the Kubernetes control plane or node components—only the Anthos services that run on those clusters.

-Anthos clusters are registered as part of a Google Cloud environ using Connect, allowing multiple clusters to be viewed and managed together in the Anthos dashboard.
-You can find out more about environs and the functionality that they enable in our Environs guide, and about the dashboard in our Unified user interface section below.
+Anthos clusters are registered as part of a Google Cloud fleet using Connect, allowing multiple clusters to be viewed and managed together in the Anthos dashboard.
+You can find out more about fleets and the functionality that they enable in our Fleets guide, and about the dashboard in our Unified user interface section below.

 This section describes how Kubernetes clusters in Anthos interact with your environment's networks.